rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > For cohort analysis it is important to understand length of time in the software
 > industry as this can have an impact on perceptions.

-### Excluding Rust, which programming languages are you experienced with?
+### Excluding Rust, what is your experience with other kinds of programming languages?

-Select all that apply:
+Languages:

-- Assembly language of any variety
+- Assembly language (of any variety)
-- C or C++
+- Languages with manual memory management (e.g., C or C++)
-- Java, Go, Objective C, C#, or similar object-oriented language
-- Haskell, Lisp, ML, or other functional language
+- Object oriented languages with garbage collection (e.g., Java, C#, etc.)
+- Statically typed functional programming languages (e.g., Haskell, ML)
+- Dynamically typed functional programming languages (e.g., Lisp, Clojure, etc.)
-- Scala, Swift, Kotlin, or other modern, strongly-typed language
+- "Modern" statically typed languages (e.g., Swift, Kotlin, etc.)
-- Javascript, Ruby, Python, or other dynamically-typed language
+- Dynamically-typed languages (e.g., Javascript, Ruby, Python, etc.)

+Experience:

+- I've never used nor am I familiar with any language in this category
+- I have a basic familiarity with at least one language in this category
+- I am comfortable but do not have expertise using at least one language in this category
+- I have expertise in at least one language in this category

+> **justification**
+>
+> For cohort analysis it is interesting to know what other language "families"
+> respondents are familiar with.
+It is more illustrative which types of languages
-> TODO are these the right categories?
+> respondents are familiar with than the specific language.
-> TODO Second questions for each asking level of experience?

 ### How long have you been programming (in any language, for any reason)?